pitosalas/salasblog/content/posts/this is the slug.md

 ---
-title: This is the title
+title: a title
 date: 2025-05-17
-tags: [these, are, tags]
+tags: [a slug]
 slug: this is the slug
 ---

-Here is the body
+a boduyHere is the body